 It can be surprising how many companies miss the mark when it comes to representing their brand through social media.
 A boutique hotel that specialises in wellness and relaxation, for example, will have a vastly different target audience to that of a large hotel franchise.
 In this case, the boutique hotel may be better off being more targeted and posting to lifestyle and wellness communities in order to build a rapport with potential guests in this area.

 Another consideration that is often overlooked is blogs.
 Creating a blog on your website that provides unique and engaging content will help potential guests develop an idea of your brand’s identity, and provide you with great content to post across your social media channels.

 It’s also wise to support your online content with visual elements.
 The internet is primarily a visual medium, and investing in high-quality photography and video is imperative.

 2. Sell more rooms online via social media channels

 While hospitality must remain at the core of every hotel business, the ultimate goal for any hotel manager is, of course, sales, sales and more sales.

 Interacting with potential guests through social media channels is the first step.

 Start by reaching them in the dreaming stage (the first of the 5 stages of travel), when they are just beginning to imagine their great escape and are inspired by social media posts and travel blogs.

 The next step is to take advantage of the high engagement you get on social media.
-Implementing a booking engine that is integrated with your Facebook page, for example, will mean customers can book with you with ease.
+Implementing a booking engine that can capture bookings from your Facebook page.
 It’s also great news for your online booking targets.